fanomena/statistics_microservice_gem/README.md

 Run `bin/console` for an interactive shell session.

 # Configuration
-The gem should work by itself out of the box but will allow for additional configuration through the normal initializer configuration flow.
+The gem can be configured through the normal initializer configuration flow.
+Only the `api_key` needs to be set for the tracker to work.

 ```ruby
 StatisticsClient.configure do |config|